thejerf/sijsop/README.md

 Changlog
 --------

+1. 1.0.2
+  * Add the ability to set the indent on the JSON marshaling process, for debugging purposes.
+(You can set the indent up to make the messages on the wire more readable for debugging.)
 1. 1.0.1
   * Finish removing the restrictions around a 255-char limit on types.
     I mean, in my opinion you shouldn't have types that long, but there's